 - YU members are invited to identify regional or sector-wide interventions that would strengthen their work on climate change such as having more focused discussion on chosen topic areas and to share lessons learnt and best practice;

 - Contributions are welcome to the EAUC Climate Commission evidence gathering events.

-- YU members who are not yet involved and would like to be – are welcome to engage with the COP26 University Network directly via Alyssa Gilbert.
+- YU members who are not yet involved and would like to be – are encouraged to engage with the COP26 University Network directly via Alyssa Gilbert.